 A project team must be developed and should include: (a) the grant applicant as coordinator, (b) student/s, and (c) local organization.
 An agreement between these parties must be submitted with the application packet and must be signed by each of the faculty members and students involved.
 The agreement should include a time frame of the project and roles/responsibilities of each faculty member and student at the site.
 The agreement should also include the role of the local organization at the site.

 Special Initiative Grants

 These grants will fund a large event or project such as a speaker series, conference, art show, or film festival.
 There may be a single event or there may be several events within the same theme/topic which are scheduled throughout the academic year and held on the Tulane campus.
 The funded project may be departmental (involving one or more participants from a single department or discipline) or interdepartmental (involving participants from more than one department or discipline) and must in some way directly involve and benefit undergraduate women-identified students at Tulane University.
 If the project will involve two or more persons (even if from the same department/discipline), please designate one as the coordinator.

 The Special Initiative Grant is not intended to be the sole source of support for the event/s planned, and applicants are encouraged to seek additional funding from other sources and list those sources as either confirmed or pending on the budget worksheet.
 The coordinator of the project must consult with staff at the Newcomb College Institute in selecting event dates to avoid conflicts with other Institute-sponsored events, and the Institute must be listed on all promotional materials.
-Staff members of The Newcomb College Institute do not provide administrative support for the implementation of Newcomb-funded grants.
-If writing a proposal for a series of events, applicants should consider the need for administrative support in implementing the grant and may include the hiring of an undergraduate, at minimum wage, in the proposed budget.
+Staff members of the Newcomb College Institute do not provide administrative support for the implementation of Newcomb-funded grants.
+If writing a proposal for a series of events, applicants should consider the need for administrative support in implementing the grant and may include the hiring of an undergraduate in the proposed budget.